 The standard telecommunication equipment and technology available to utilities has evolved.
-The equipment that controls the flow of traffic across the communication network (multiplexers or routers) is now more commonly packet based.
-This shift is due to the much larger equipment demand from telcos providing packet-based internet, data, and phone services.
-The legacy equipment and technologies are becoming harder to procure and support.
+The equipment that controls the flow of traffic across the communication network (multiplexers or routers) is more commonly now packet-based.2 This shift is due to the much larger equipment demand from telcos providing packet-based internet, data, and phone services.
+The legacy equipment and legacy technologies are becoming harder to procure and support.
 As a result, many utilities are transitioning to packet-based technologies.
 The benefits of packet-based telecommunication will continue to increase as more substation equipment evolves to packet communication.
 Packet-based networks are capable of enabling more flexible networks and more complex protection schemes.
-A challenge for utilities will be the increased impact and frequency of telecommunication planned outages associated with newer equipment, the impact of which will depend on a network's topology and designed secondary paths.
-Ultimately, the move to packet technology must be balanced with the risk of staying with a system and technology that is increasingly difficult to support and maintain.
+A challenge for utilities will be the increased impact and frequency of telecommunication planned outages associated with newer equipment, the impact of which will depend on a networks topology and designed secondary paths.
+Ultimately, the advantages to packet technology must be balanced with the risk of staying with a system and technology that is increasingly difficult to support and maintain.